lavaeater/turbo-rocket-ultra/README.md

 - [x] Enemies <- Done
 - [x] Blood Splatter <- Done
 - [x] MiniMap <- Done

+## Multi-body for players and enemies

+Since the game uses not an isometric projection, but a flat projection, our enemies and players have a box2d body corresponding to the area on the ground they occ

 ## Player Death 2